zng-ui/zng/TODO/_current.md

 WindowManager//WindowId(1) update (250 times)
 WindowManager//WindowId(1) update var of type zero_ui_units::factor::Factor (250 times)
 ```
-Observed multiple times, after a slow build when the VS window is not focused.
+    - Observed multiple times, after a slow build when the VS window is not focused.
+    - Added debug panics in scale_factor vars of window and monitor if they change more then 10 times, lets see.
+    - Debug panics marked with comment "// debug WindowManager//WindowId(1) update var of type zero_ui_units::factor::Factor (250 times)".

 # Hit-test